jacksgt/lambda-layer-tool/README.md

 Then, you can use the tool to publish the new layer (version) on AWS.

+For a full introduction, read the [introductory blog post](https://blog.cubieserver.de/2020/lambda-layer-tool/).

 Here is a simple example:
 ```yaml
 ---